 The University is committed to combatting sexual misconduct.
 As a result, you should know that University faculty and staff members are required to report any instances of sexual misconduct, including harassment and sexual violence, to the University's Title IX office so that the victim may be provided appropriate resources and support options.
-What this means is that your professors are required to report any incidents of sexual misconduct that are directly reported to them, or of which they are somehow made aware Civil Rights & Title IX | Equity, Diversity, & Inclusion
+What this means is that your professors are required to report any incidents of sexual misconduct that are directly reported to them, or of which they are somehow made aware need new link